thieleju/mhws-better-hunter-highlights/README.md

 # Better Hunter Highlights - Monster Hunter Wilds Mod

-> [!WARNING]
-> The "Support All-Star | Buffs and Heals Applied" highlight is currently not working and set to 0.

 ## Features
 - REFramework UI table with detailed Hunter Highlight information
 - Hunter Highlights added to the quest result sub menus